magit/emacsql/README.md

 ### Compilation Rules

-Rather than the typical uppercase SQL keywords, keywords in a prepared Emacsql statement are literally just that: lisp keywords.
-Emacsql only understands a very small amount of SQL's syntax.
+Rather than the typical uppercase SQL keywords, keywords in a prepared EmacSQL statement are literally just that: lisp keywords.
+EmacSQL only understands a very small amount of SQL's syntax.
 The compiler follows some simple rules to convert an s-expression into SQL.